mobizt/FirebaseJson/README.md

 Copyright (c) 2021 K. Suwatchai (Mobizt)

-Copyright (c) 2012–2018, Serge Zaitsev, zaitsev.serge@gmail.com
+Copyright (c) 2009-2017 Dave Gamble and cJSON contributors

 Permission is hereby granted, free of charge, to any person returning a copy of